VA Long Beach Healthcare System (VALBHS)

 Santa Ana, CA 92075

-Residents will also spend significant time during the year at the Santa Ana CBOC which opened in May 2014.
+Residents will also spend significant time during the year at the Santa Ana CBOC.
 At this location, residents will mainly focus on primary eye care of patients, but will also be responsible for outpatient low vision, TBI exams and CL specialty fits.
 The clinic is fully equipped with Cirrus-HD OCT, anterior segment camera, fundus camera, and Humphrey Visual Field Analyzer 3.

 Rotation through other Services